Car Accident Lawyer: Intentional Harm or Negligence?

 The last significant category of damages you can file is for pain and suffering.
 This includes any emotional or physical pain that you have suffered as a result of your injuries.
 This could include conditions like post-traumatic stress, depression, or anxiety.

-Cases involving intentionally caused injury have their challenges.
-Understanding the difference between intentional harm and negligence can be difficult in a road rage accident, so it’s important to consult with an experienced attorney like the experts at Cochran, Kroll & Associates P.C.
+Car accident cases involving intentionally caused injury have their challenges.
+Understanding the difference between intentional harm and negligence can be difficult in a road rage motor vehicle accident, so it’s important to consult with an experienced personal injury attorney like the experts at Cochran, Kroll & Associates P.C.

-You can contact our law firm at 1-866-MICH-LAW (1-866-642-4529) to schedule a free consultation and learn more about getting the compensation and justice you deserve.
-Our law firm never charges a fee unless we make a recovery.
+If you are a car accident victim, you can contact a car accident attorney at our law firm by calling toll-free at 1-866-MICH-LAW (1-866-466-9912) to schedule a free consultation and learn more about getting the compensation you deserve.
+Our personal injury law firm never charges a fee unless we make a recovery.